-Exemption can be granted by a notification or by a special order Exemption can be granted to goods or services or both of any specified description, by way of issuance of notification either, absolutely [i.e. unconditional exemption; exemption is not subject to any condition(s)] or conditionally [i.e. exemption is subject to specified condition(s)].
+Exemption can be granted by a notification or by a special order any specified description, by way of issuance of notification, either absolutely [i.e. unconditional exemption; exemption is not subject to any condition(s)] or conditionally [i.e. exemption is subject to specified condition(s)].
 Exemption may be granted by a special order in case of the circumstances of an exceptional nature.